A Day Trip to Toledo

 Bisagra Door – Puerta de Bisagra

-The old city of Toledo is walled and most of the walls are in great condition with multiple doors, this one is the most beautiful one and a great place to start the day.
-I headed from the train station and a 15 minutes walk later I was standing in front of Tourist Information Centre.
-The attending lady was very sweet and provided me detailed ifnormation with lots of patience and didn’t mind me marking and creating a route.
+The old city of Toledo is walled and most of the walls are in great condition with multiple doors.
+This one is the most beautiful one and a great place to start the day.
+I headed from the train station and a 15 minutes walk later I was standing in front of the Tourist Information Centre.
+The attending lady on my solo trip was very sweet and provided me with detailed information with lots of patience and didn’t mind me marking and creating a route.
 She also highlighted the spots for food, which I didn’t need because good places are abundant in almost every corner.

 I headed inside the gate and the first surprise was the Moorish church or Parroquia De Santiago el Mayor.
 This beautiful church has a prominent Moorish touch.
 I did want to go inside but it was closed sadly and I had to move on but even from outside, this place was beguiling.